cmatskas/EF.GenericRepository/README.md

         }
     }

-The concrete context needs to derive from ```DbContext``` and implement the ```IDbContext```, which is part of the EF.GenericRepository project.
-The context constructor accepts either a default connection string or a user specified one.
+The concrete context needs to derive from ```DbContext``` and implement the ```IDbContext``` interface, which is part of the EF.GenericRepository project.
+The context constructor accepts either a "Default" connection string, which can be defined in or a user specified one.
 In addition, it exposes the connection string so that you can easily access it in your unit/integration tests.

 ### 1.2 Basic POCO example with EF Code-First ###